*Please note that the links to the content in this Part will direct you to Westlaw AU.

 To purchase an article, please email: LTA.Service@thomsonreuters.com or contact us on 1300 304 195 (Australian customers) or +61 2 8587 7980 (international customers) during business hours (Mon-Fri, 8am-6pm AST).

-This Special Issue of the Australian Intellectual Property Journal (Volume 31 Part 3) entitled: Unlocking the Interface between IP and the Right to Repair contains the following material:
+This issue of the Australian Intellectual Property Journal (Volume 31 Part 3) contains the following material:

 EDITORIAL – General Editor: Dr David Brennan